 In the end, you should always try to legally support the arts and entertainment when you can.

 Anime Industry Growth, but Lack of Studio Profits

-The industries three largest revenue streams are merchandising, international licensing, and anime-themed pachinko machines.
+The industry’s three largest revenue streams are merchandise, international licensing, and anime-themed pachinko machines.

 Notice the trend?
 Auxiliary segments rake in the cash, whereas the anime itself doesn’t gross enough for studios.

 The challenge is trying to increase these revenue segments, which do have a large piracy rate.
-This is why so many studios and agency try to educate anime fans about piracy.
+This is why so many studios and agencies try to educate anime fans about piracy.